-- any banning orders, disqualifications or enforceable undertakings accepted by ASIC
+- any banning orders, disqualifications or enforceable undertakings from standards and ethics authority accepted by ASIC

 The information contained in the register will give you a snapshot of an adviser’s credentials and expertise so it’s a good place to start, but there are a few limitations to keep in mind.

-- The information on the register is provided by licensees and not verified by ASIC (but they are obliged to ensure that information about their financial advisers is true and correct).
+- The information on the register is provided by licensees and not verified by ASIC (but they are obliged to ensure that they are authorised representatives and the information about their financial advisers is true and correct).

 - An adviser’s place on the register is not a recommendation or endorsement from ASIC.
 Have a look at ‘Getting good advice‘ for tips on choosing a financial adviser.

 - Advisers who have been quietly terminated or ‘moved on’ by employers for questionable practices may not have bans, disqualifications or enforceable undertakings listed against them.

 The Financial Advisers Register does not include advisers who are disqualified, banned or entered into an enforceable agreement before the register was launched.